Mongolian Death Worm

 Roy Chapman Andrews

-Wikimedia CommonsZoologist Roy Chapman Andrews mentioned the local legend briefly in a book about his Mongolian expedition during the 1920s.
+Wikimedia CommonsZoologist Roy Chapman Andrews mentioned the local legend of the Mongolian Death Worm in a book about his expedition there during the 1920s.

 Zoologist Roy Chapman Andrews was the first western researcher to take note of the legend.
 He learned about the elusive sand creature from Mongolian officials before his pioneering expedition to document Mongolian wildlife.
 In his 1926 resulting book On the Trail of Ancient Man, Andrews wrote: